 Questions about printing optical structures

 The interface represents a transition area of numerous properties.
+The most critical effect would be delamination between different material sections.
 The advantage of the in situ material exchange is that it works without developing as an intermediate step.
 This means that it can be assumed that a maximum number of reactive groups can be achieved at the interface and is thus available for high adhesion of the materials.
 In addition, mixed phases may be present in a spatially very limited area, which can also contribute to improved adhesion.
+It is not expected that this transition region will impact optical performance.
 In principle, high adhesion can only be achieved if compatible materials are used in terms of polymerization mechanism as well as chemical composition.
 For most commercial materials as well as the materials of HETEROMERGE this is given.
 For non-compatible materials as well as materials with significantly differing material shrinkage, despite optimized exposure parameters, improved adhesion can be achieved by a matching layer or certain mechanic support structures for optics.

 We have printed current examples for optical and biological applications.
 For the proof of functionality, we are currently working intensively with corresponding customers and partners.
-If these results are available to the public, we will publish them accordingly.
+These results will soon be available to the public, and we will publish them accordingly.